Back

 What do Airbnb hosts in Tyler on Reddit and Bigger Pockets think about local regulations?

 Airbnb hosts in Tyler, Texas, have expressed varying opinions about the local regulations.
 Some consider Tyler to be Airbnb-friendly, while others have faced challenges in obtaining permits from the City of Tyler.
-The City's Code of Ordinances requires hosts to obtain a permit for short-term rentals, and the best way to understand the specific rules is to directly contact the local government12.
-Despite the regulations, the short-term rental market in Tyler has experienced significant growth, with the U.S. reaching a high of 1.65 million short-term rental listings in September 2023, according to AirDNA3.
-It's important for potential hosts to carefully consider the local regulations and reach out to the relevant authorities for clarity before starting a short-term rental business in Tyler4.
+The City's Code of Ordinances requires hosts to obtain a permit for short-term rentals, and the best way to understand the specific rules is to directly contact the local government.
+Despite the regulations, the short-term rental market in Tyler has experienced significant growth, with the U.S. reaching a high of 1.65 million short-term rental listings in September 2023.
+It's important for potential hosts to carefully consider the local regulations and reach out to the relevant authorities for clarity before starting a short-term rental business in Tyler.

-Additionally, hosts should be aware of the tax implications and ensure compliance with the regulations to avoid any potential penalties5.
+Additionally, hosts should be aware of the tax implications and ensure compliance with the regulations to avoid any potential penalties.